PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 She had always known she was not the same, despite her father’s intimidating insistence he only had sons.

-The words of the motherly giant echoed in her thoughts: “Make no mistake you beautiful young thing: you are a girl.”
+The words of the motherly giant echoed in her thoughts: “Make no mistake, you beautiful young thing: you are a girl.”
 Once again, Tom felt surprise and shock.
 For as many times as she believed she had come to terms with this, it would return to unsettle her.

-She was not actually looking at the sky; but now she did, her thoughtscape vanished.
+She was not really looking at the sky, but now she did.
+Her thoughtscape vanished.
 It would be getting dark soon.
 The grass stalk in her mouth, almost forgotten about, chewed to destruction.

 Lifting her head to see what remained of the apple core.
 The remaining giant apple looked thinner now, and mushy.
 She and her brothers had dragged this giant apple from the giant's garden a few days ago.